Generic Name: enalapril (e NAL a pril)

 To make sure Vasotec is safe for you, tell your doctor if you have:

 kidney disease (or if you are on dialysis);

-FDA pregnancy category D. Do not use Vasotec if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+Do not use if you are pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.
 Vasotec can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control while taking this medication.

 Enalapril can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using Vasotec.

 Take Vasotec exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take Vasotec with or without food.